iceberg-project/Penguins/README.md

 ### Prediction
 - Download a pre-trained model at: https://bit.ly/3eLSMuz

-You can download to your local machine and use scp, ftp, rsync, or Globus to transfer to bridges.
+You can download to your local machine and use scp, ftp, rsync, or Globus to [transfer to bridges](https://portal.xsede.org/psc-bridges).

 The one provided here is at the epoch 300 of the model we will call "MY_MODEL".

 Please put the model file here: <checkpoints_dir>/MY_MODEL/

+Then, follow the environment setup commands under 'To test' above.
-- The script to run the testing for a single PNG image tile:
+Finally, the script to run the prediction for a single PNG image tile is:

 iceberg_penguins.detect [--params ...]
 iceberg_penguins.detect --gpu-ids 0 --name MY_MODEL --epoch 300 --checkpoints_dir '../model_path/' --output test --input_im ../data/MY_IMG_TILE.png